 If you are an editor of a Taylor & Francis journal, please take the time to review whether each successfully submitted article meets the criteria for express promotion.
-If you think an article that has been accepted to your journal might be of interest to either the specialist or generalist press, please fill in our media promotion nomination form for journal editors.
+If you think an article that has been accepted to your journal might be of interest to either the specialist or generalist press, please fill in our press promotion nomination form for journal editors.

 Taylor & Francis press releases are distributed through multiple channels including the Taylor & Francis Newsroom, via third-party distributors and social media.
 This is in addition to a wide range of supporting marketing activities carried out by our team of experts.